 On the island, Cord is dressed in robes and presented to Zetan, who is apparently Christopher Lee.
 Zetan explains the final place is a place of peace and harmony.
 Cord insists on seeing the book, which pages contain only mirrors reflecting his own image back at him.
 Zetan all but begs Cord to take over running this obviously dull place, but Cord isn’t interested.
 Cord meets back up with TBM and they are now friends.
 Cord takes the flute and begins to play, and the camera pans away as the two dance to a tune which is clearly not the one we are hearing.

 Just recap, were there controversial ideas of zen discussed in this film?
 I have no idea.
 Perhaps the dissolving away of manhood to remove thoughts of lust.
-According to Wikipedia, the original draft for the movie was written by Bruce Lee, with Lee intending to take the lead role of Cord, but he tragically died.
-After that, the script was rewritten and a number of elements were changed, including the introduction of what they think is comedy.
+According to Wikipedia (and its one reference), the original draft for the movie was written by Bruce Lee, with Lee intending to take the role The Blind Man, but there were conflicts during filming and Lee left the project.
+After Lee’s death, the script was rewritten and a number of elements were changed, including the introduction of what they think is comedy.
 At least they got to claim this was a movie coming from the heart and soul of Bruce Lee from beyond the grave in order to profit on his untimely death.
 So I guess a win-win, except it wasn’t a money maker, so a lose-lose.